CoderKee/TikTokTechJam2025/README.md

   - **Per-class precision, recall, and F1-score** to ensure all categories were learned effectively.

 ### Outcome
-- The model learns both subtle textual cues and LLM-provided labels to classify reviews automatically.
+- The model learns LLM-provided (GPT-3.5-turbo) labels from subtle textual cues to classify reviews automatically.
 - Balancing techniques and custom loss functions help mitigate bias toward the majority class.
 - Final model serves as the core of **Toktok**, enabling automatic detection and filtering of unhelpful or irrelevant reviews across large datasets.